manticoresoftware/manticoresearch/manual/Starting_the_server/Manually.md

 `searchd` supports a number of signals:

 * SIGTERM - Initiates a clean shutdown.
 New queries will not be handled, but queries that are already started will not be forcibly interrupted.
-* SIGHUP - Initiates indexes rotation.
+* SIGHUP - Initiates tables rotation.
 Depending on the value of [seamless_rotate](../Server_settings/Searchd.md#seamless_rotate) setting, new queries might be shortly stalled; clients will receive temporary errors.
 * SIGUSR1 - Forces reopen of searchd log and query log files, letting you implement log file rotation.

 ## Environment variables